awslabs/multi-az-workshop/content/lab-1/index.en.md

 This approach makes one major assumption, that each AZ is processing similar amounts of load.
 The workshop is designed with 2 EC2 instances and 2 EKS pods in each AZ with cross-zone load balancing disabled.
 This ensures that each AZ receives 33% of the traffic.
 With cross-zone load balancing enabled, each target, regardless of its AZ, receives the same amount of traffic.
 In this configuration, you could have an imbalance like 4 EC2 instances in one zone, and 1 in each of the other zones.
 If the AZ impairment affects the zone with just 1 instance in it, it may not handle enough load to make the AZ appear to be an outlier.
 ::::

 Outlier detection is typically the most complicated part of this pattern.
-There are several different statistics tests that can be used to determine this including [chi-squared](https://en.wikipedia.org/wiki/Chi-squared_test), [z-score](https://en.wikipedia.org/wiki/Standard_score), [median absolute deviation (MAD)](https://en.wikipedia.org/wiki/Median_absolute_deviation), and [interquartile range (IQR)](https://en.wikipedia.org/wiki/Interquartile_range), but for the workshop, we're using a static value of 70%, meaning an AZ must account for 70% of the errors or high latency requests to be considered an outlier, which also works very reliably.
+There are several different statistics tests that can be used to find outliers this including [chi-squared](https://en.wikipedia.org/wiki/Chi-squared_test), [z-score](https://en.wikipedia.org/wiki/Standard_score), [median absolute deviation (MAD)](https://en.wikipedia.org/wiki/Median_absolute_deviation), and [interquartile range (IQR)](https://en.wikipedia.org/wiki/Interquartile_range), but for the workshop, we're using a static value of 70%, meaning an AZ must account for 70% of the errors or high latency requests to be considered an outlier, which also works very reliably.

 #### Metrics
 The rest of the dashboard contains graph widgets and associated alarms for availability and latency metrics.
 We will use these to determine if there is zonally isolated impact that we can mitigate using multi-AZ resilience patterns.
 Feel free to explore the dashboard and the alarms to see how these metrics are generated.